salsc/project-three/planning/thingstodo.md

 Multiple APIs?
 - throttle apis as to stay away from our limit
 - can we ping the API to request our limit?

+READ MORE button - Navigates user to more info about the Symbol

 company logos?